 Greg Galle has over 25 years of experience applying Think Wrong Practices to a broad array of private, public, and civil sector innovation challenges including product, service, process, systems, policy, experience, engagement, talent, professional development, and culture innovation.
-Greg co-founded Future Partners and today he teaches thinking wrong through his client work and via invitations to participate in top conferences and events around the world.
+Greg co-founded Future Partners (refounded as Solve Next in 2018) and today he teaches thinking wrong through his client work and via invitations to participate in top conferences and events around the world.

 Greg co-founded C2 Group with John, prior to which he served for seven years as the Director of Brand and Marketing Strategy for Wells Fargo Nikko Investment